 Grab market share from your competitors and find your way through the maze of increasingly inefficient media models.
 But ad agencies thrive on advertising waste.

 If the Internet and social media is your new best friend, is the buying Adwords on Google paying off for you?
 If you are like the rest of us, you do it because you feel you must.
 But its inefficiencies and hierarchical matrix (paying the most gets you better position) means that, unless you are in on the first page, you might just as well not play at all.

-The drop off in effectiveness from first page to second page is a chasm that makes the Grand Canyon look like a wrinkle rather than a deep ravine.
+The drop-off in effectiveness from the first page to the second page is a chasm that makes the Grand Canyon look like a wrinkle rather than a deep ravine.

 Find the way to win

 So, how do you navigate this advertising waste quagmire?
 How do you find ways to excite new customers?
 How do you decide which media venue is right for your brand?

 Knowing exactly who you are for helps a great deal.
 Clarity and focus are the premier allies in becoming a winning brand.
 But that means your brand strategy must make some very hard decisions.
 It means you eliminating advertising waste.